 Provided with opportunities to design for a variety of project types, Jose was able to experience projects ranging from tenant improvement to educational facilities including the University of North Florida Student Union, which was voted the number 1 Higher Education building built in 100 years by AIA Florida Chapter.
 Currently, he is a co-founder and co-owner of Hota Design Studio.llc in Jacksonville, Florida.
 He and business partner John Perez (BD 1999) established the Studio in February of 2010, providing design services for a variety of project types ranging from commercial tenant improvement to restaurant design.

-Research Analyst, American Society of Interior Designers (ASID)
+Director, Research and Knowledge Management, American Society of Interior Designers (ASID)

 Susan Chung, Ph.D., currently works at the American Society of Interior Designers (ASID) as the senior research associate, where she focuses on research that demonstrates the impact of design.
 She connects design with research to improve human experiences in the interior environment, translates research into applicable design implications, and conducts research projects that create meaningful positive impacts.
 She comes from an interior design background, holding a B.A. from Michigan State University, a M.I.D. from the University of Florida, and has integrated interior design with behavioral research for her doctorate degree in Human Behavior and Design at Cornell University, with a focus on design attributes related to creativity in workplace environments.
 She has been a visiting scholar at Cornell for the past three summers, teaching an interdisciplinary course introducing how design is in all our surroundings and empowering students on how they can use design to make a difference in our world.
 She has published in peer-reviewed journals, such as the Journal of Interior Design and Health Environments Research and Design Journal, periodically writes for the ASID ICON Blog, has presented at various design and research conferences, and has served on review committees for various awards.